 In neuromorphic processing of spatiotemporal patterns, temporal delays are essential computational elements \cite{sheik2013spatio}.
-Delays have been implemented, for instance, using dedicated, specifically tuned delay neurons serving as axonal delays in \gls{SNN} architectures \cite{sheik2012emergent, sheik2012exploiting}, as well as using synaptic dynamics \cite{sandin2020synaptic}.
-In biology, the delays of \glspl{EPSP} in dendrites range up to tens of milliseconds \cite{agmon1993signal}, and makes out part of the critical role of dendrites in processing of spatiotemporal information in neurons \cite{stuart2015dendritic}.
-In neuromorphic systems, dendritic integration has been investigated with nonlinear and multicompartment models, see for example \cite{wang2010multilayer, wang2013active, banerjee2015current, hussain2016morphological, schemmel2017accelerated}.
+Delays have, for instance, been implemented using dedicated, specifically tuned delay neurons serving as axonal delays in \gls{SNN} architectures \cite{sheik2012emergent, sheik2012exploiting}, as well as using synaptic dynamics \cite{sandin2020synaptic}.
+In biology, the delays of \glspl{EPSP} in dendrites range up to tens of milliseconds \cite{agmon1993signal}, and make out part of the critical role of dendrites in processing of spatiotemporal information in neurons \cite{stuart2015dendritic}.
+In neuromorphic systems, dendritic integration has been investigated with nonlinear and multicompartment models---see for example \cite{wang2010multilayer, wang2013active, banerjee2015current, hussain2016morphological, schemmel2017accelerated}.

 Fig.~\ref{fig:bioInsp} illustrates two examples of feature-selective neural circuits based on nonlinear neuronal dynamics.
-One such example is illustrated in Fig.~\ref{fig:bioInsp}A, where a nonspiking (NS) neuron, with membrane potential $V_{NS}$ and one inhibitory synapse, is stimulated by a presynaptic spike, which results in a \gls{PIR} of the membrane potential that peaks after $20$~ms. The \gls{PIR} generates a delayed \gls{EPSP} in the spiking coincidence-detection (CD) neuron, which implies that the firing probability of the CD neuron depends on the relative timing of presynaptic spikes.
-This type of circuit can be observed in the auditory system of crickets \cite{schoneich2015auditory} and has been mimicked in a neuromorphic implementation \cite{sandin2020synaptic}, in which an excitatory--inhibitory pair of dynamic synapses was used to imitate the delayed excitation of a coincidence detecting neuron caused by the \gls{PIR} mechanism.
+One such example is illustrated in Fig.~\ref{fig:bioInsp}A, in which a nonspiking (NS) neuron with one inhibitory synapse is stimulated by a presynaptic spike that leads to a \gls{PIR} of the membrane potential, $V_{NS}$, with maximum after $20$~ms. The \gls{PIR} generates a delayed \gls{EPSP} in the spiking coincidence-detection (CD) neuron, which implies that the firing probability of the CD neuron depends on the relative timing of presynaptic spikes.
+This type of circuit can be observed in the auditory system of crickets \cite{schoneich2015auditory}, and has been mimicked in a neuromorphic implementation \cite{sandin2020synaptic}, in which an excitatory--inhibitory pair of dynamic synapses was used to imitate the delayed excitation of a coincidence detecting neuron caused by the \gls{PIR} mechanism.

 A pyramidal neuron with millimeter-scale dendrites of varying width, conductance and capacitance is illustrated in Fig.~\ref{fig:bioInsp}B. The \glspl{PSP} from excitatory synapses, located (on spines) at different positions along the dendrites, propagate with varying velocity and amplitude depending on the variable properties of the dendrite.
 Thus, the propagation of each \gls{PSP} towards the soma is subject to a dendritic delay, and the relative timing of presynaptic spikes influence their contribution to the eventual firing of the soma, as well as long-term plasticity \cite{stuart2015dendritic}.
 Pyramidal neurons are abundant in the neocortex and hippocampus, and synaptic integration of this type is an essential aspect of neural information processing.
 Short-term synaptic plasticity further increases the capacity of synapses and neurons to dynamically integrate temporally encoded information \cite{Buonomano2000decoding,mauk2004temporal}.